anika-aak/DA5401-assignment-5/README.md

 # DA5401-assignment-5
 # DA5401 Assignment 5 — Manifold Visualization and Data Veracity

 > **Note:** Apologies for the slight delay in submission.
-The extended runtime for manifold embeddings and verification plots required additional validation to ensure reproducible and interpretable results.
+The extended runtime required additional validation to ensure interpretable results.

 ---